Week 4 : Two-Sample t-tests

 Open the ‘Independent Sample t-test’ menu under ‘t-tests’.
 To run the analysis, drag PropFacesCorrect across as our dependent variable and our new ConfidentBefore variable as the grouping variable.
 The results should appear on the right automatically.

-Once you have computed the core test - add the following options:
+add the following options:

 • Descriptives